The Frontier Phantom

-The Frontier Phantom is a 1952 American Western film produced and directed by Ron Ormond starring Lash LaRue in the final film of Ormond's Western Adventure Productions, Inc. It was the final film of Al St. John.
-The majority of the film's length is taken up with a reuse of the 1949 film Outlaw Country.
+The Frontier Phantom is a 1952 American Western film produced and directed by Ron Ormond starring Lash LaRue in the final film of Ormond's Western Adventure Productions, Inc. It is also the final film of Al St. John.
+Most of the film consists of footage from the 1949 film Outlaw Country.

 Plot

-Taking place four days after Lash and Fuzzy's breaking up of a counterfeit gang detailed in the 1949 film Outlaw Country, Lash is mistaken for his twin brother the Frontier Phantom and arrested.
-At the jail, Lash relates the events of the smashing of the counterfeit outlaw gang and his meeting the last member of the gang Sam Mantell for a showdown.
+Four days after Lash and Fuzzy have foiled a counterfeit gang, Lash is mistaken for his twin brother the Frontier Phantom and arrested.
+At the jail, Lash relates how the gang was defeated and describes his showdown with Sam Mantell.